|Fishing Reel Identification & Maintenance|

 Shown below is a disassembled Ambassadeur 5000A.
 There is a large family of these reels, with the 4000 series being the smaller capacity by simply being narrower.
 This 5000 series being the medium width spool (with a 2 7/16"overall reel width).
 The 6000 series was a wider higher capacity spool (with a 2 3/4" overall reel width).
 There are also the 7000 to 10,000 series which are larger saltwater versions.
 I am not going to get into giving a history or where each model or numbers really fit in the scheme of things as even my trying to do internet searches, it appears I would have to purchase a book or two and then that is beyond where I really need to go here.

 If the model number was say a 5500, that indicates it has high speed (5.3-1) gears.
-A left hand high speed 5000 would have been 5501.
+A left hand high speed 5000 series would have been 5501.
 Suffix letters would have indicated changes from the original version, like say the 5500-C3.
 The 3 in this case, designated how many ball bearings were in the reel.
 There is also a C4 version and a CB, with the latter having a thumb brake.
 None of these reels have a clicker mounted on the outer end of the sideplate.
 There is a internal clicker of sorts, but it is really a spring held ratchet dog sliding over the anti-reverse gear.
-However it appears that the some later versions have a rotating clicker on the off handle side of the case.
+However there are some later versions have a rotating clicker on the off handle side of the case.
 All of the Ambassadeur reels will be serial numbered on the bottom side of the reel seat.

-The older (pre C3) reels had
+The older (pre C) reels had

 a boxier LH sideplate and could be painted different colors.
 Initially